LegendusMaximus/speedsmart-tools/README.md

 4. Install the project requirements by using "pip install -r requirements.txt"
 5. Run the start.py file to add replacing networks or start the tool.
 To start the tool without any input first, run main.py

+## Email setup instructions
+To set up the email system to run continuously, first make sure your secrets file is ready.
+If you haven't already, rename speedsmart_secrets_example.py to speedsmart_secrets.py and add your email details (Gmail is recommended).
+Make sure to use an app password if using Gmail as your actual password cannot be used due to Google's security policy.
+DO NOT use your primary email account for this program as it will not work properly.
+Instead, create a new account and use that.
+Once your secrets file is ready, perform the following procedure on a virtual machine or another device that you think will stay turned on:
+    - Navigate to the correct directory
+    - Run the command: python3 speedsmart_email.py &
+    - It will output a process id.
+Disown this id by typing disown followed by the ID (e.g. disown 12345).
+This means that the process will not quit when you log out.
+    - Take note of this ID as you can use kill followed by the ID to stop the program if needed.

 ## Goals/To Do list
 I will check items off below once they are completed and functional